spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-warehouse-picking-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the OMS transition diagram shows expected transitions:
+Make sure that the OMS transition diagram shows the expected transitions:
 1. In the Back Office of your demo store, navigate to **Administration&nbsp;<span aria-label="and then">></span> OMS**, you will find the process `DummyPayment01`, click on it to see the diagram.
 2. Make sure that the OMS transition diagram shows a possible transition from `waiting` to `picking list generation scheduled` and from `picking finished` to `exported`.